 Master's Degree in Finance Careers

 Budget analysts help provide analysis during the budgeting process through looking at their organization's prior performance and fund allocations and adjusting them to improve future budget efficiency.
 They create data-sets that allow them to accurately project the outcome of current spending allocations in order to make quick adjustments and present these same findings to company management.
-Having a master's better prepares them for understanding each facet of a business and gives them the deep knowledge of finance that is required for such a job, putting them in great position for pay raises and a potential salary of over $113,740, according to the BLS.
+Having a master's better prepares them for understanding each facet of a business and gives them the deep knowledge of finance that is required for such a job, putting them in great position for pay raises and a potential salary of about $116,510, according to the BLS.

 Financial managers create and monitor departmental budgets and make financial forecasts to present to company executives.
 They constantly follow the company's budget to ensure it is in line with spending limits and work with managers within other departments to gain a good understanding of how and why money is being spent in the way it is.
 Individuals within this position must have a degree in finance and have good leadership skills.
 Employers seeking job candidates for this position often prefer those who hold a master's degree.